zzunebye/obsidian-google-liked-video/README.md

 If you encounter any issues, consider the following steps:
 1. **Credentials**: Double-check that your Client ID and Client secret are correctly entered in the plugin settings.
 2. **Authorized URIs**: Verify that http://127.0.0.1:42813 is listed in the Authorized JavaScript origins and http://127.0.0.1:42813/callback in the Authorized redirect URIs.
+3. If granting permission to your google project fails, check if there are multiple window/tabs for login process opened.
+If so, close all of them and try again.